French gyroplanes, Gyroplanes of yesteryear, My books

 Grinning on the wind!

-In this excerpt from Short Hops, we enjoyed the most exceptional day at St. Merryn, playing with a pair of gyro-gliders in a wind so powerful that we were pulling the tow cars instead of the other way around.
+An excerpt from the original Short Hops, now resurrected in This Way Up.
+A most exceptional day at St. Merryn, playing with a pair of gyro-gliders in a wind so powerful that we were pulling the tow cars instead of the other way around.
 I’ve never known anything like it.

-There were five of us eager to play, so we dusted off Tony’s old gyro-glider as well to blow the cobwebs out.
-Chris Shilling settled into the seat as we hitched up to the car, and Tony pulled them out to the start of the Gyro runway, directly into wind.
-With Old Faithful tied onto my car and Derek installed at the wheel, I hopped onboard clutching my video camera and strapped in alongside Chris, as Derek began to drag us out into the teeth of the gale.
+With five of us eager to play, we dusted off Tony’s old gyro-glider and Chris Shilling settled into the seat as we hitched up to the car.
+With Old Faithful tied onto my car and Derek installed at the wheel, I hopped onboard clutching my video camera and strapped in alongside Chris Julian, as Derek began to drag us out into the teeth of the gale.
 Away from the shelter of the hangar it was difficult to move upwind, and even more difficult to stop going downwind – I was almost taken off my feet!
-Chris-S was already in position with his glider at the threshold, the car parked a tow rope’s length away with Tony wisely sheltering inside.
-Our ears were blasted by a seething tide of air, plucking the speech from our mouths and scattering words like paper in the wind: we had to shout to be heard.
+Our ears were blasted by a seething tide of air, plucking the speech from our mouths and scattering words like paper in the wind.

 Derek went to help Chris-S spin up, while I hung onto the stick ready for the difficult task of trying to coax the rotor blades into life as Chris began to push them round.
 It wasn’t easy.
 Chris and Derek were pushing like crazy, striving to give the blades enough rotation to cope with all that oncoming airspeed, while Chris-S and me grimly nursed the bucking control sticks, trying to stabilise the rotors long enough to form a disc in the relentless 35-40 mph wind.
 Perseverance eventually paid off, Chris-S being the first to lift with his lighter weight.
 Chris had joined me on the seat to help hold us down until the rotors had settled, and now I gingerly slid off and fought my way over to the centreline to do some filming, as Chris fastened himself into the middle of the seat.
 When he was ready he let the stick come back and freed the furiously spinning blades to the wind.
 The glider immediately sat back on the tailwheel, straining against the rope until Chris closed the disc a fraction to kill off the drag, and rose rapidly into the air.
 Synchronised kiting – you don’t see that every day!